stevedekorte/ActorKit/README.txt

 	Thanks to Mark Papadakis for tips on mutex conditions.
 	IIRC I saw the BatchProxy pattern first used in Io by quag.

+	If you use this project, please drop me a line and let me know if you found it useful.
+Thanks.